 I very seldom able to eat “proper” seafood.
 The above picture is a graceful rare opportunity for me able to spot a $9 per 2kilogram worth of salmon head with remnants muscle meats with it.
 Oh yes, the gelatinous bits in the cheeks, the head and the eyes – were amazing.
 To give you an idea how poor I am – the above opportunity is taken once throughout this entire year – of 2018.

-I do remain biased in my palatable preference for slightly cooked salmon (as the heat allows the “firming” of the texture and the juice that much more convincingly).
-To lightly cook the salmon – I firstly ensure it all defrosts without excess water, sprinkle with antioxidant herbs, without oils, and bake in the preheated oven no further than 125 degrees celcius, and no more than 10 minutes maximum.
+Salmon especially if it is already “smoked” should never be recooked.
+I prefer eating these to just at comfortable warm level.
+Not chilled.
+However if I ever felt compared to lightly cook raw salmon – I firstly ensure it all defrosts without excess water, sprinkle with antioxidant herbs, without oils, and bake in the preheated oven no further than 125 degrees celcius, and no more than 10 minutes maximum.
 Once the colour turns to remotely pinkish white – then it’s already well cooked enough as is.

 For canned fish – from sardines to mackerels and tunas – I seldom cook them, if at all.